-I. Organizational happenings, from new officers to strategic plans to office procedures.
+I. Organizational news, from new officers to strategic plans to office procedures.

 J. Holiday themed articles

-K. In most environments, it's best not to allow politicians to have a forum for unedited comments.
-You know your community; in some places, you really have to let thinly disguised self-promotion be published verbatim.
-But usually avoid taking sides.
-If you have a hotly contested battle, you might choose an in-print "debate" format, where you ask each candidate the same questions and limit their answers to a certain number of words.
+L. In most environments, it's best not to allow politicians to have a forum for unedited comments.
+But in some places, you really have to let thinly disguised self-promotion from businesses or politicians be published verbatim.
+If you have a hotly contested election, you might choose an in-print "debate" format, where you ask each candidate the same questions and limit their answers to a certain number of words.

 Realize that many important organizations have survived without a logo.
 Do not allow the logo discussion to de-rail other important work.
 If you have a graphic designer in your midst, ask him or her to design a logo free.
 If not, you can pay for this work, and some logo design services are available on the Internet.

 If the cost of a logo is a questionable expense for you, consider also simply a graphic way that you always write your organization's name.
 For instance, it could be Southern Heights Neighbors.

 But you can be more inventive than that.
 Pick a slightly unfamiliar and decorative font on your computer, reflecting the feeling you would like for your organization.
 Certain fonts recall particular historic periods, formality or informality, elegance or a contemporary attitude, or an industrial or homey feel.
 But please don't go crazy with showing off all your fonts on one page, or even one edition.